Some Observations re: Maryland's Election Procedures, 2016 onwards

 |Security Issues with the Expansion of Online Ballot Delivery and Marking|

 Among all states that do not allow internet return of the ballot, Maryland appears to provide the weakest protections.
 This is largely because the state does not check signatures and does not restrict which voters can obtain their ballots online.
 The numbers I use below are from the "Online Ballot Delivery Survey Summary" document made available by the state, revised August 2016.
+(Since this introduction was written, there have been attempts in the Maryland House to change this, see testimony referenced below)

 The use of an online ballot marking tool exposes the vote to any malware, including spyware, on the voter's computer.
 It violates ballot secrecy and also provides information to malware that might try to redirect the ballot to another entity if it does not like the entered vote.
 Of the 16 other states with online marking tools, 14 recognize the need to restrict access to those disadvantaged without it, and only two allow all registered voters to use it.